 Let a Philadelphia Cancer Attorney Help You with Disability Insurance Benefits

 One of every two men and one in three women in the United States are at risk of developing cancer in their lifetime.
 Despite these statistics, cancer can be a shocking diagnosis.
 Physicians who routinely treat the ailments of others do not expect to be on the receiving end of a cancer diagnosis.
 Cancer treatments and recovery can become all-consuming, and medical careers are put on the line.
-A Philadelphia Disability Attorney at Seltzer and Associates understands that pursuing disability insurance benefits should be the least of your concerns.
+A Philadelphia Cancer Attorney at Seltzer and Associates understands that pursuing disability insurance benefits should be the least of your concerns.

 If you’ve been diagnosed with cancer, you know firsthand the impact it can have on you and your family.
 From the physical to the emotional, to the financial impact, being diagnosed with and battling cancer can be overwhelming.
 For many people, cancer and the necessary treatment can be disabling.
 You do not need to face this alone.
 Seltzer & Associates has assisted many clients suffering from all types of cancer with disability insurance claims.

 Our Philadelphia cancer attorneys help you focus on restoring your health while we take care of addressing your disability claim and the financial burden you suffer as a result of a disability.
 We work with clients and disability insurance companies nationwide.